 Why are we using microbeads in the first place?”

-The UK-wide ban on microbeads will go into effect later in 2018, and hopefully other countries will follow suit immediately.
+The UK-wide ban on microbeads went into effect in 2018, and hopefully other countries will follow suit.
 Unfortunately, you will continue to see microbeads in many leave-on beauty and skin care products.
 Microbeads are not biodegradable, so once they enter our water systems, they are impossible to remove.
 There is still a lot of work to do if we want our water to be plastic free.